-NOTE 5 - COMMON STOCK TRANSACTIONS (AS RESTATED)
+NOTE 5 - COMMON STOCK TRANSACTIONS

-The Company issued 3,600,000 shares of common stock to officers as part of their compensation agreements in the year ended April 30, 2015.
-These shares vest on a quarterly basis over a twelve-month period.
-During the period ended July 31, 2015, 900,000 shares that vested were valued closing price at the date of grant and resulted in a non-cash compensation expense of \$110,610.
+The Company issued 3,600,000 shares of common stock to officers as part of their compensation agreements in the prior year.
+These shares vest on quarterly basis over a twelve-month period.
+During the period ended July 31, 2015, 900,000 shares that vested were valued at the date of vesting and resulted in a non-cash compensation expense of \$110,610.

-The Company issued 1,200,000 shares of common stock to an employee as part of an employee agreement in the year ended April 30, 2015.
-These shares vest on a quarterly basis over a twelve-month period.
-During the period ended July 31, 2015, 300,000 shares that vested were valued closing price at the date of grant and resulted in a non-cash expense of \$36,870.
+The Company issued 1,200,000 shares of common stock to an employee as part of an employee agreement in the prior year.
+These shares vest on quarterly basis over a twelve-month period.
+During the period ended July 31, 2015, 300,000 shares that vested were valued at the date of vesting and resulted in a non-cash expense of \$36,870.